 Trend lines on a chart connect different price points together.
-Reading the trend lines can help you spot the current trends and also help you be able to get a better idea of what their prices for a stock will be.
+When you read a trading charts the trend lines can help you spot the current trends.
+They also help you to get a better idea of what their prices for a stock will be.
 A mere glimpse into the future, if you will!

 Support and resistance

 I am a very strategic person.
 I like to have a plan that is well thought out and lowers my risk of loss – especially when I read trading charts!

 But with the stock market, it can happen.

 However, if you learn where the areas of support and resistance are, you can significantly lower your chances of taking a loss.
 Support is the downtrends best friend.
 During a downtrend, support is the price range that the trend is expected to pause or bounce due to demand.
 Support basically comes in and gives the downward trend a break.

 A support level is like giving your bestie a confidence boost.